DrNiro/TwitterSentimentAnalysis/README.md

 ## Introduction

-Perform real-time sentiment analysis on tweets using Spark and Kafka, while monitoring potentially harmful content.
+Perform real-time sentiment analysis on tweets while monitoring potentially harmful content.
 It identify harmful and abusive content and contribute to a safer online environment.
 The project integrates Kafka, Spark and AWS DB for efficient data processing and analysis, ensuring scalability and real-time insights.

 ## Architecture
 To achieve a real-time pipeline the Lambda Architecture is implemented, consisted of three main layers.